 The JVC QL-F4 is a mid-range deck from the once-great JVC.
-Even in the late ’70s and early ’80s, JVC was not really known for its hi-fi separates.
+Even in the late ’70s and early ’80s, JVC was not known for its hi-fi separates.
 This is a shame because this series of JVC turntables had great specs.
-This deck is quite unusual in terms of the platter styling, the LED strobe illuminator, sealed for life motor.
+This deck is quite unusual in terms of the platter, styling and cool LED strobe illuminator.
 It also allows for repeat playing of records, great for parties!

 To begin, I cleaned the deck.
 This helps me detect any other issues that might be obscured or even created by dirt, something I’ve seen often.
 I then removed the plastic base and repaired it with a cyanoacrylate glue specially designed for plastics.

 The next job was to inspect the electronics.
 I figured that there might have been a power supply issue and it’s best to start with the cardinal rule of electronics repair: “Thou shalt check voltages.”
 The main 22V rail was down slightly, so I adjusted this and retested the deck.
 She still wasn’t quite behaving herself.

 What I did find though was a voltage regulator or series-pass transistor (my apologies, I can’t recall now which it was) that had at least one dry joint and needed re-working.
 The images below show this before and after some time with the Hakko soldering station.

-So the last couple of steps in this full service involved lubricating various points on the arm-control mechanism, setting up the deck so as to allow adjustment of the Quartz lock circuit and carefully checking and re-checking these adjustments to ensure they are perfect and stable over a decent operating period.
+So the last couple of steps in this full service involved lubricating various points on the arm-control mechanism, setting up those to allow adjustment of the Quartz lock circuit and carefully checking and re-checking these adjustments to ensure they are perfect and stable over a decent operating period.
 The service manual outlines the procedure clearly.

 After that the newly repaired bottom went back on, I installed the supplied Stanton cartridge in the supplied JVC headshell, installed that into the tonearm and then carefully aligned the cartridge and set tracking force.